CiarenceW/CiarenceUnbelievableModifications/README.md

 ### PostProcessTweaks
 You can now change the colour of the fog :D
-Also adds SSR and Motion Blur in the settings menu.

 ### DropGunEverywhere
 Allow you to drop your gun in any scene, anytime.

-### lahTweaks
-Fixes a bug where the screen would get progressively darker leading eventually to death when making very high jumps repeatedly with GodMode on

 ### RobotTweaks
 Fixes the Bomb Bot so that it doesn't soft-lock the game when it spots the player.
 You can now choose the colours of the lights on the killdrones!
 Also includes a disco option, inspired by [this](https://www.youtube.com/watch?v=welzVVJD4ok) video, by IwanPlays

 ### GunTweaks
-Fixes the main spring on the Desert Eagle, which clips through the grip.
+For now, only fixes the main spring on the Desert Eagle, which clips through the grip.
-Fixes the magazine catch on the HiPoint C9 to not get stuck in pressed position when insterting magazine.
+Let me know if there's anything else that could need fixed.

-### RtlgTweaks
+### VictorianFix
-Fixes the floor collider on the top floor of the Victorian tile, which would block you from collecting a tape from under the turret that could spawn there.
+For now, only fixes the floor collider on the top floor of the Victorian tile, which would block you from collecting a tape from under the turret that could spawn there.
-Fixes base of Two Towers tile to allow bullets to collide with it.
+Probably possible to add new spawns, however, doing that by code might be very time consuming.

 ### Config!!!!!!!!!!
 You can turn on/off any of these patches anytime you want by going to BepInEx/config/CiarenceUnbelievableModifications.cfg, or by installing one of the many BepInEx [Config](https://github.com/sinai-dev/BepInExConfigManager) [Managers](https://github.com/BepInEx/BepInEx.ConfigurationManager), which allows you to do it on the fly!
-Adds graphical options for Motion Blur and SSR to settings menu.

 ## Credits timeeeeeeeeeee
 - Szikaka for all the cool advice and stuff and all the code he did that's also pretty cool